atallo/pwc2kp/README.md

 Converts a password store of Password Corral to one of KeePass

-Important, unlike other applications available, folders are migrated.
+Important, unlike other applications available, **folders are migrated**.

 This program is not very pretentious, I made it, used it and published it in case someone else has the same need.
 If you are interested in adding any new functionality, let me know and I will gladly give you its development.